lrr68/baca/README.md

 Although types do not have to be specified you can specify a type to a constant.

+Aside the boolean type bool, all other types can be checked for true or false.
+For numerical values, 0 is false, different of 0 is true.
+For string values, a empty string ("") is considered false and anything else is true.

+#### Operations:
++ Sum: defined for numerical types as the mathematical sum, defined to strings as concatenation.
++ Subtraction: defined for numerical types as the mathematical subtraction, undefined to strings.
++ Multiplication: defined for numerical types as the mathematical multiplication, defined to strings as a series of concatenations of that string to itself.
++ Division: defined for numerical types as the mathematical division, undefined to strings.
++ Factorial: defined for numerical types as the mathematical factorial, undefined to strings.
++ Termial: defined for numerical types as termial(x) = x + termial(x-1), undefined to strings.

 ### Program:
 By default scal will go into interactive mode.
 If a file is passed as a argument, scall will interpret that file.
 If a single '-' is passed as a argument, scal will interpret input from stdin.